 4. Equip Your Factory

-The next thing you would want to do now is to begin to acquire the necessary equipment with the resources you have gathered.
+The next thing you would want to do now is acquire the necessary equipment with the resources you have gathered.
 Some of the machines needed to get you started include the following:

-- Five machines for slitting and rewinding the paper rolls.
-For a medium-sized factory, you will need at least five machines.
+- Five slitting machines: for a medium-sized factory, you will need at least five machines.
 Prices range from US $10,000 to $30,000 each.

-- Of course, you will need the various raw materials (jumbo rolls, packing material, etc.).
+- Of course, you will need the various raw materials and accessories (jumbo rolls, packing material, etc.).

 If you carefully shop around, you should be able to get the machines above at very affordable prices, but if you’re short on startup capital, you can get them second-hand.
 Then, once you get started, you can gradually move towards importing new machines.
 Regardless, always make sure that your equipment is of high quality, as substandard equipment will not only affect the quality of your products, but the cost of repairing and maintaining inferior machines will eat into your operating capital and may eventually cripple your business.

 It is strongly advised that you find two or three reliable suppliers for each raw material you will need.
-If you have only one supplier and that supplier runs out of materials or stops production for some reason (e.g. fire, weather, mechanical breakdowns), your manufacturing will come to a screeching halt, which means you will fail to deliver to your customers and lose huge amounts of business.
-If you cannot source your supplies locally, then try to import them from overseas.
+If you have only one supplier and that supplier runs out of materials or stops production for some reason (e.g., fire, weather, mechanical breakdowns), your manufacturing will come to a screeching halt, which means you will fail to deliver to your customers and lose huge amounts of business.
+If you cannot source your supplies locally, try importing them overseas.

 6. Hire Experienced Workers